 The nature of the Group's operations is such that employees are inevitably exposed to hazards in the workplace.
 Bodycote aims to manage these hazards and thereby minimise risks to employees through the deployment of robust safety control systems and procedures, and seeks to establish these at all sites.

 Bodycote's online incident reporting and SHE management tool has been operational since 2013.
 This has enabled more consistent and thorough reporting of workplace injuries, near misses and unsafe conditions.
 Following the implementation, there was an increase in the lost time injury rate frequency (LTI rate) in 2013 as sites were better able to record and report incidents.
-In 2014, the LTI rate fell to 1.7, re-establishing the previous trend of annual improvements in LTI rates in recent years and in 2015 the LTI rate has shown a further decline to 1.5.
-Although regrettable and not acceptable, accidents represent learning opportunities and so accurate reporting is an essential part of building a robust safety management system.
+In 2017, the LTI rate increased from 1.5 to 1.6.
+Bodycote continues to devote significant resource and management focus on safety with the number of "Opportunities for Improvement" (OFIs) reported by employees having increased by 47.8% across the Group.
+This improvement demonstrates stronger engagement of employees in proactively raising safety issues and rectifying potential safety issues before they might lead to an injury.
+Accidents, though regrettable and unacceptable, represent learning opportunities.
+This is the reason that accurate reporting is an essential part of building a robust safety management system.

 Accident frequency (lost time injury rate)